enonic/old-xp-doc/doc/developer/site/input-types/index.rst

 allowPath
   This is used to limit the path of the content that may be selected for this input.
-  The site on which the content exists, can be wildcarded with ``${site}`` Use one setting for path expression.
+  The site on which the content exists, can be wildcarded with ``${site}`` Use one setting for each path expression.

 .. literalinclude:: code/allowPath-samples.xml
    :caption: allowPath samples